What is contact tracing?

 We recommend you display a privacy statement alongside your alternative system.
 For example:

 You can use these templates as your alternative system.
 Print whichever template suits your workplace best — you can use both if you like.

 Contact tracing register for staff to record visitors' details

 Contact tracing register — individual ballot entries

-A page of individual ballot entries that visitors can fill out and put in a ballot box.
-You’ll need to cut out each entry for visitors to write on, and have your own ballot box to put them in.
+This is a page of individual ballot entries that visitors can fill out and put in a ballot box.
+You will need to cut out each entry for visitors to write on, and have your own ballot box to put them in.